-Switzerland is a picturesque mountainous country in Central Europe surrounded by 5 countries – Austria, Germany, Italy, France, and Liechtenstein which is a favorite destination for tourist destination worldwide.
-Enchanting Swiss Alps, countryside towns, the sound of cow-bells ringing on lush green rolled mountain slopes, Swiss Chalets/huts, turquoise lakes, snowy peaks, beautiful mountain trails make it a favorite tourist destination.
+Switzerland is a picturesque mountainous country in Central Europe surrounded by 5 countries – Austria, Germany, Italy, France, and Liechtenstein which is a favorite destination for tourists destinations worldwide.
+Enchanting Swiss Alps, countryside towns, the sound of cow-bells ringing on lush green rolled mountain slopes, Swiss Chalets/huts, turquoise lakes, snowy peaks, and beautiful mountain trails make it a favorite tourist destination.
 Though summer is the peak and favorable season to visit this country winter is also wonderful here to many ski resorts and favorable for adventure winter sports lovers.
-Also, many towns/cities are blessed with medieval styled city-centers, bridges, cobbled-stoned streets, houses adorned with colorful flowers and lace curtains.
-So let’s read about Best places to visit in Switzerland tour for planning a trip to Switzerland.
+Also, many towns/cities are blessed with medieval-styled city-centers, bridges, cobbled-stoned streets, and houses adorned with colorful flowers and lace curtains.
+So let’s read about the Best places to visit in Switzerland tour for planning a trip to Switzerland.

 MOST BEAUTIFUL PLACES IN SWITZERLAND | SWITZERLAND TRIP GUIDE

 In this post, I and my frequent traveler friends from around the world share their favorite places in Switzerland.
 This beautiful country holds a special place in my life as it was my first foreign visit and my honeymoon destination too.
 I have many special memories attached to it.
 Read my experiences from many years back with fresh tips and guides from travel bloggers which is a useful read for first-time travel to Switzerland.
 Plan a trip to Switzerland with us and check out the 16 beautiful places in Switzerland.

 INTERLAKEN | Best Places to Visit in Switzerland Tour